martijnboers/ticketnak/README.md

 # Ticketnak

+Project aimed to crawl Ticketswap listings on Facebook event and automatically opening the Ticketswap link in your browser as soon as it's posted.
+This reserves the ticket for the user and is faster than refreshing on your own and clicking on the link.
-Project aimed to crawl Ticketswap listings on Facebook event.
-Uses official Facebook API and doesn't crawl Ticketswap making it both legal and possible to run for long periods.
+Uses official Facebook API and doesn't crawl Ticketswap making it possible to run for hours in the background without getting blocked by Ticketswap.

+The current interval is 2 seconds and I'm testing Facebook's request limit.

 ### Prerequisites